SergioSgz90/soundscapes-v01/README.md

 ## Info

-Soundscapes it's an app designed to manage sound files with their geolocation to provide a view of where the sounds where captured.
+Soundscapes it's an app designed to manage sound files with their geolocation to provide a view of where the sounds where captured:

 ![Design](https://user-images.githubusercontent.com/101208273/191495380-dc60648c-3699-4d4c-8588-72d9a9b6dbbd.png)